Albireo is known best for the striking color contrast between its two stars – the brighter gold star and the dimmer blue star.

 Bright red Antares appears in the southeast sky before sunrise in late January/early February.
 It’s the brightest star in the constellation Scorpius and represents the Scorpion’s Heart.

-Although some scientists claim stars can’t look green, some think Zubeneschamali proves otherwise.
+Although some scientists claim stars can’t look green, many stargazers will swear that Zubeneschamali proves otherwise.

 Thuban was the Pole Star some 5,000 years ago, when the Egyptians were building the pyramids.

 Spica’s 2 stars orbit a common center of gravity in only 4 days.
 Their mutual gravity distorts each star into an egg shape, with the pointed ends facing each other.

 We see this nearly star system as a single star in our sky, but it’s really 3 stars.
 Of the 3, Proxima is closer to our sun than any other known star.

 Journey of Venus